ComputeCanada/magic-castle-benchmark/README.md

 # Self-Hosted Runner

-We use self-hosted runner to deploy this project because it requires a lot of CI times.
+We use self-hosted runner to deploy this project to reduces the usage of GitGub CI credit.

 To add a new runner, we need to install some dependancies for this project:
 ```